gobo-eiffel/gobo/example/lexical/eiffel_scanner/Readme.txt

        geant compile_<compiler>

-   where <compiler> is either 'ise', 'ge' or 'se'.
+   where <compiler> is either 'ise' or 'ge'.

 4. Execute the Eiffel scanner using